Rospaccio/pentaho-transparent-authentication/README.md

 The request must carry 3 parameters:

-1. `generate-ticket`: tells the `LoginTicketFilterGenerator` to issue a login ticket and register it in the internal cache managed by the **pentaho-authentication-ext** plugin.
+1. `generate-ticket`: tells the login ticket generator to issue a login ticket and register it in the internal cache managed by the **pentaho-authentication-ext** plugin.
 The ticket is return in the body of the response as JSON with the following format:

         {"ticketId": "199817ae-20bf-41e1-8548-a366f99e2377"}